anycable/docs.anycable.io/docs/README.md

 # AnyCable

-> A real-time server for Rails, Node.js, and Hotwire applications that runs on your servers and scales.
+> A real-time server for Rails, Laravel, Node.js, and Hotwire applications that runs on your servers and scales.

 <picture>
   <source srcset="/assets/images/logo_invert.svg" media="(prefers-color-scheme: dark)">